Find your favorite place

 In the woods · On the farm · By the water

-Founded in 1632, Williamsburg, Virginia is well-known for being a historic city.
-Once the capital of Virginia, Williamsburg was the center of Virginia’s political landscape during the American Revolution and was the site of two historic Battles of Williamsburg.
+Founded in 1632, Williamsburg, VA is well-known for being a historic city.
+Once the capital of Virginia, Williamsburg, VA was the center of Virginia’s political landscape during the American Revolution and was the site of two historic Battles of Williamsburg.
 The city sits on a ridge on the Virginia Peninsula, between the James and York Rivers.
 Queen’s Creek and College Creek also partly encircle the city, offering a bounty of riverfront land and farms in Williamsburg, Virginia.
 Its top employer is the public research university The College of William and Mary in Virginia, which is the second-oldest institution of higher education in the United States.

 Their position on I-64 and U.S. Route 60 locates Williamsburg, Virginia land and farms halfway between Richmond and Norfolk, offering rural living with quick access to major population centers.
 Real estate opportunities in Williamsburg offer estates of all sizes and price ranges, historical residences, farmland, acreages, and recreational and commercial land.
 Williamsburg Area Transit Authority provides a network of disabled-accessible transit busses to the city and the surrounding James City and York Counties.
 Nearby Newport News/Williamsburg International Airport offers daily passenger and cargo flights, while the city’s Amtrak Station offers three trains a day.

 Today, Williamsburg’s tourism-based economy is best known for Colonial Williamsburg, a 301-acre living-history museum located in Williamsburg’s historic district, which attracts 70,000 guests every season.
-Williamsburg, Virginia land and farms also have access to plenty of modern-day cultural events and activities at the Abby Aldrich Rockefeller Folk Art Museum and the Virginia Musical Museum.
+Williamsburg, VA land and farms also have access to plenty of modern-day cultural events and activities at the Abby Aldrich Rockefeller Folk Art Museum and the Virginia Musical Museum.
 The city hosts two major theme parks, Busch Gardens Williamsburg and Water Country USA.
 If you prefer a slower pace of outdoor activity, Williamsburg Botanical Garden offers beautiful walking paths year-round and boating and fishing opportunities are available at College Landing Park and Powhatan Creek Park.